cakezero/Cakezero/readme.md

 - 👀 I’m interested in Programming Python, C, C++ and Solidity

-- 🌱 I’m currently learning Python, C, C++
+- 🌱 I’m currently learning Python and Solidity

-- Thinking of Moving to Web3 anytime soon, That is after I learn the above Languages, But might start very soon
+- Going to build the next ground breaking FinTech Platform...

 - 💞️ I’m looking to collaborate on a project of mine but that'll have to wait :)